prisma/prisma/README.md

 Similar to traditional ORMs, the Photon JS client can be used any of your Node.js or TypeScript applications.
 For example to implement REST, GraphQL or gRPC APIs.

-### 5. Evolve your database
+### 5. Evolve your database and Photon JS database client

-You can evolve your database
+As you build your app, you'll likely migrate your database to implement new features.
+After each schema migration, you need to re-introspect the database (to update the generated datamodel) and re-generate the Photon JS client to account for the new schema.

 ## Supported databases